Adding CSS Animations To WordPress

 Using visually interesting features such as animations can engage your site’s visitors and make for a more professional online presence.
 Here at WP Engine, we pride ourselves on providing the best tips and tricks for WordPress developers so your site always looks its best.

-When combined with our top-notch WordPress hosting platform, you’ll have all the tools you need to impress your users.
+When combined with our top-notch hosting platform for WordPress, you’ll have all the tools you need to impress your users.
 Check out our plans today!